 Rubber plants secrete toxins as a safeguard against being consumed.
-The sap of these plants is secreted when the leaves are damaged.
-The sap, also known as plant latex, is found in all Ficus species.
-Interestingly, the latex used in gloves is derived from this natural plant latex, which is known for causing allergic reactions in some humans.
+The sap is secreted when the leaves are damaged.
+Also known as plant latex, the sap is found in all Ficus species.
+Interestingly, the latex used in gloves is derived from the rubber plant, which is known for causing allergic reactions in some humans.

 Plants do not have to be fatal to be considered toxic.
-Toxicity covers a very wide spectrum of potential poisonous effects.
+Toxicity covers a vast spectrum of potential poisonous effects.
 The University of California has placed rubber plants in toxicity class 4, which is the least-dangerous class of four categories regarding human safety.
-Keep in mind though, effects of toxicity between humans and animals can vary greatly.
-So let’s look further into the toxicity of rubber plants and the effects it has on cats specifically.
+Keep in mind the effects of toxicity between humans and animals can vary greatly.
+So, let’s look further into rubber plants’ toxicity and their effects on cats specifically.

 Symptoms of Rubber Plant Toxicity in Cats